While the चतुर् वर्ण (catur varṇa - four shades)

 ācāya upanymāno brahmacāriṇam kurute garbham antaḥ|

-The teacher, taking him incharge, makes the student an embryo within.
+The teacher, taking him incharge, makes the student an embryo

 Translation by The Cultural heritage of India